FOSS-Cell-GECPKD/OpenHack-20/README.md

 5. There are repositories for all the projects and you can join the Gitter chat room using the button in your project's readme.
 6. Select the maintainer of your project from your team and let us know
 7. Sign up for GitHub student education pack with your COLLEGE email ID: https://education.github.com/pack (free access to lot of helpful resources while you're a student)
-8. Have discussions with your team and divide the work
+8. Have discussions with your team in your Gitter chatrooms
 9. Start building!
 10. Attend weekly meetings and show-and-tells with all OpenHack '20 participants to discuss your progress